awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 ## Step 1: Enable Access to Billing Data on Your AWS Test Account<a name="tutorial-billing-step1"></a>

 Sign into your test account and turn on billing access\.
 For information about how to follow this process in a production environment, see [Activate Access to the AWS Website](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing and Cost Management User Guide*\.

+**Note**
+If you [create a member account](https://docs.aws.amazon.com/cli/latest/reference/organizations/create-account.html) using AWS Organizations, this feature is enabled by default\.

 **To enable access to billing data on your AWS test account**